Ruks5/alx_html_css/css_advanced/README.md

 - What is a selector
 - How to compute CSS specificity value
 - What are Box properties in CSS
-- How does the browser load a webpage
+- How does the browser load a webpagegg